Bayesian iterative screening in ultra-high dimensional linear regressions: A Bayesian iterative screening method

 In this hierarchical setup a popular non-informative prior is set for $(\beta_0,\sigma^2)$ in \eqref{eq:vsblm-b} and a conjugate independent normal prior is used on $\beta$ given $\gamma$ in \eqref{eq:vsblm-c} with $\lambda > 0$ controlling the precision of the prior independently from the scales of measurements.
 Note that under this prior, if a covariate is not included in the model, the prior on the corresponding regression coefficient degenerates at zero.
 In \eqref{eq:vsblm-d} an independent Bernoulli prior is set for $\gamma$, where $w \in (0, 1)$ reflects the prior inclusion probability of each predictor.
 We assume $\lambda$ and $w$ are known non-random functions of $n$ and $p$.

-Our Bayesian screening method hinges on the fact that given $\bm\gamma,$ it is possible to integrate out other variable analytically.
+Our Bayesian screening method hinges on the fact that given $\bm\gamma,$ it is possible to integrate out other variables analytically.
 Indeed, integrating out $(\beta_\gamma, \beta_0,\sigma^2)$ we derive the following marginal distribution of $y$ given $\gamma$,

 where, $c_n= \Gamma((n-1)/2)/\pi^{(n-1)/2}$ is a constant depending only on the sample size $n$, $\tilde{y} = y - \bar{y} 1_n$, and $\widetilde{\beta}_\gamma= (X_{\gamma}^{\top} X_{\gamma}+ \lambda I \big)^{-1} X_{\gamma}^{\top} \tilde{y}$.
 The hierarchical Gaussian regression model \eqref{eq:vsblm} and its variants have been used extensively and exclusively for variable selection.
 In particular, several works have established strong model selection consistency results \citep{nari:he:2014} under the ultra-high dimensional setup that is considered here.
 In practice, however, these methods are mostly used after reducing the number of covariates using frequentist screening methods that are not driven by the same Bayesian hierarchical model.
-In the next section we describe the first ever Bayesian screening method based on the hierarchical model \eqref{eq:vsblm}.
+In the next section we describe a novel Bayesian screening method based on the hierarchical model \eqref{eq:vsblm}.